Armagnac1/AutoMatey/README.md

 ## Configuration

 The extension requires an API key for either OpenAI or Groq.
-You can set this in the extension's popup interface.
+You can set this in the extension's settings:

+1. Click the extension icon to open the popup
+2. Click the "Settings" button
+3. Choose your preferred AI provider
+4. Enter your API key
+5. Save the settings

 ## Usage

 1. Click the extension icon to open the popup
-2. Enter your automation request in natural language
+2. Enter your automation request in natural language (up to 500 characters)
+3. Click "Automate" to start the process
-3. The extension will:
+4. The extension will:
+   - Show a loading state while processing
    - Analyze the current webpage
    - Generate automation instructions
    - Execute the actions
    - Display results and status updates
+   - Show any extracted data in a formatted list

 ## Development